ashutoshmjain/gita/src/mathuraChap15.md

 He bit big into his equally big Burrito - I need hundred coins that I would return with in six months - max.
 To his credit - he had never messed up the money part.
 Whenever she bailed him out - he dropped the funds back in with five and half percent interest, before time.
 But he had never asked for hundred coins before.

 > Money was not a problem for they probably had thousands of coins - no one knows for sure except for the four trustees.
-The problem was  Fairy never had a feel for his motivations.
-He wanted to be the richest Wizard - the means were least of his concern as long as he adhered to the laws of the jurisdiction.
+The problem was - Fairy never had a feel for his motivations.
+He wanted to be the richest Wizard - the means were least of his concern as long as he adhered to the laws.
 He knew law must always be of the intent.
-Finding loopholes is a right approach for the code that ran the machine but if you tried to find loopholes in the "code of conduct", you may find millions - yet he acted selfish and greedy.
+Finding loopholes was a right approach for the code that ran the machine, but if you tried to find loopholes in the "code of conduct", you may find millions - yet he acted selfish and greedy.
 Probably, he didn't subscribe to the idea of "Truth".
 To him winner wrote the history and history was the only Truth.

 He spoke slower than his normal pitch - you don't wanna know this sister - I don't want to rock your relationship ! - and that is exactly what he wanted to do.
 And why not - that little Angel of dirt was trying to sabotage his biggest investment.
 And that was  after stealing one key to the trust.
-He not only  won Fairy's heart but his father too confided more in Angel.
-He could never understand why his own father passed on his key to the Angel - how could he be same to his father as his own.
+He not only  won Fairy's heart but his father too confided in Angel.
+He could never understand why his own father passed on his key to the Angel - how could he be same to his father as his own!

 Go on - I am listening - she thought she was putting forward her stronger foot but she didn't realize she was being framed.

 Don't say I didn't warn you !
 And you can't bring it on me.
 He knew Fairy would talk this over with Angel.
 All he wanted his name stayed out of it.

 Fairy rushed back home - She knew the greed that comes with the riches and she barely escaped that world.
 She did sign the invoice her brother sent from his business account.
 She held one key of the multiSig Trust - Brother and Mother had one each and the last one was with Angel.
-They needed only two for with-drawls but anything more than one coin could be vetoed - the other two must decline with in six hours.
+They needed only two for with-drawls but anything more than one coin could be vetoed - one of the other two must decline with in six hours.

 In normal circumstances, Fairy wouldn't listen to anyone talking about Angel's work.
 If anyone knew - good for them - her commitment was to NOT know.
 And neither was that she couldn't find if she wanted to - information travelled much faster in her world.
-But this was different - it was about Trust.
+But this was different - it was about love.

 ---

 Angel could sense the tension in the air - what is the matter honey - is it about the funds you authorized for your brother!
 He was getting an hourly notification to decline.

-The question for Fairy was if she may brood on it or should she confront.
-She had thought of talking to the Friend first but how would she even tell her that Angel was ready to risk their relationship for his career.
-How should she frame the idea that he was ready to load a beta AI model in his mind - without even asking her - a model that may leave him altered into a different person - for ever.
+The question for Fairy was if she may brood or should she confront.
+She had thought of talking to the Friend first but how would she even tell her that Angel was ready to risk their relationship for his "career".
+How should she frame the idea that he was ready to "deep-sleep"  his mind - without even asking her - a state that may leave him altered into a different person - for ever.
 And all this to analyse the "unintended consequences" some random project - horse shit.
 She chose to confront.

 Would you ask me if your work wanted you to go live on Mars for ever? - She asked.

 Angel couldn't look into her eyes.
-He knew he was living a lie but when must you tell your partner - what is that line - I am not going to Mars.
-It is just a small experiment.
+He knew he was living a lie but when must you tell your partner - what is that line ? - he wondered.
+Out loud he spoke - I am not going to Mars.
+It is just a small experiment -- a lie - they both knew.

-A small thing wouldn't take six months extension - she was right.
-The relationship between a man and a woman is a protocol - "logic" doesn't work here because they see the reality from two different places.
-No one is right or wrong.
-You must trust the protocol - that both are right and the path forward is based on the trust in the protocol.
+A small experiment wouldn't take six months! - she was right.

 She knows it - he thought - there is nothing to hide and it is not important "who told her" - yet he tried.

-Before she could answer, they heard a bell.
-He looked at the monitors - it was Angel!
+Before he could answer, they heard a bell.
+He looked at the monitors - it was Angel!.
+A twist of Fate !

 ---

 Hope all well ! - asked Fairy opening the door - Angel right behind her.

-Oh - nothing serious - I was heading  to LA - I thought to soup up my car while I check on two of you !  - he paused for a bit - Hope I am not inconvenience.
+Oh - Absolutely!
+Nothing serious - I was heading  to LA - I thought to soup up my car while I check on two of you !  - he paused for a bit - Hope I am not inconvenience!

 > `Bhagya` (abstract noun)  - The generally accepted meaning of this Sanskrit word is "fate".
 If we peel a layer, the meaning reduces to the way things unfold in (immediate) present — our sensory reality.
 Somewhat opposite of this word is "Destiny" — the long term outcomes.
-As an astrologer, `Maharishi Parashara` learnt early on —  one can predict the destiny, but it is impossible to predict the  "fate" — the nuances of the "present"
+As an astrologer, `Maharishi Parashara` learnt early on —  one can predict the destiny, but it is impossible to predict the  "fate" — the nuances of the "present".
+Think of our tiny box analogous to a  casino.
+We can't predict the result of a single hand.
->
-> Think of our tiny box analogous to a  casino.
-We can't predict the result of one single hand.
 But we can assert the outcomes of say a thousand trials - with fair degree of accuracy.
-Same is true for equities.
+Which means we must be "present" for thousand trials.
+Which interalia means "time" makes things predictable.
 We can't determine the movement of a scrip in short term, but a long term investment in a broad index always bears the fruits.
 A knowledgeable player, thus, is never swayed by the coincidental outcomes.
 Their focus is always on the righteous actions.
 On the other hand, most people are lost in the pains and elations of the current moment.
-They bet on outcome of a single throw of dice !
+They bet on outcome of a single throw of dice!

 Tell me what's going on - Mentor asked as a normal visitor may ask - but Angel thought he knew.
 May be it is the same source that leaked to Fairy also got to the Mentor.
 And may be it is best to talk this out in front of him -- He could vouch Angel's role.